Optimal convergence rates for the finite element approximation of the Sobolev constant: Introduction

 Building on the analysis developed in \cite{MR4484209}, we adapt this concept to the $P1$ finite element setting.
 However, as we will show, this adaptation alone is insufficient, as it yields suboptimal convergence rates.

 \item Achieving sharp convergence rates requires the use of quasi-norms introduced in the context of finite element approximations of the $p$-Laplacian \cite{MR1192966, MR2135783}.
+These quasi-norms play a crucial role in capturing the nonlinear structure of the problem with the necessary accuracy. \end{itemize}

+This general systematic strategy is also applicable to other nonlinear variational constants, such as Hardy constants or the best constants in Gagliardo--Nirenberg inequalities.
+The first step is to develop a continuous theory that quantifies how the deviation of a minimizing quantity from the optimal constant can be expressed in terms of an appropriate \emph{distance} to the minimizing manifold.
+The second step is to select a notion of \emph{distance} that faithfully reflects the nonlinear structure of the problem.
+Finally, one must estimate this distance for specific classes of approximating functions, such as $P1$ finite elements.

-These quasi-norms play a crucial role in capturing the nonlinear structure of the problem with the necessary accuracy. \end{itemize} Let us recall that in the finite element setting, when approximating solutions $u$ of the continuous $p$-Laplacian problem, the error is not measured in the classical $W^{1,p}$-norm.
+Let us recall that in the finite element setting, when approximating solutions $u$ of the continuous $p$-Laplacian problem, the error is not measured in the classical $W^{1,p}$-norm.
 This norm would require $W^{2,p}$ regularity of the solution, which is generally not available.
 Instead, the error is measured in quasi-norms specifically adapted to the function $u$, namely:

-This tool, introduced in \cite{MR1192966,MR2135783}, allows to handle the degeneracy of the $p$-Laplacian, in order to obtain sharp error bounds.
+This tool, introduced in \cite{MR1192966,MR2135783}, allows one to handle the degeneracy of the $p$-Laplacian, in order to obtain sharp error bounds.

 The key idea underlying the proof of Theorem~\ref{main.2} is to derive optimal convergence rates by exploiting a form of Taylor expansion for the Sobolev deficit: where $f$ is a suitable function and $d$ denotes a suitable distance to the manifold $\mathcal{M}$.